Whether you’re a new startup or an established business, brand awareness will be a factor that’s central to your success.

 As well as introducing the product or service, a brand awareness campaign aims to communicate the values that differentiate it from the competition.
 It differs from a traditional marketing campaign in that its success won’t be judged on a sales uplift (although that might factor into it).
 The main aim is to increase knowledge about the brand and its products within the target audience — and there are various ways to measure its performance, which we’ll look at shortly.

 A brand awareness campaign will usually be multi-pronged, involving marketing efforts across multiple channels, as opposed to just one advert in a magazine or on the TV.
-Marketing strategies that can make up a brand awareness campaign include:

 The activities you choose to comprise your brand awareness campaign should be as strategic as possible, meaning that they get you maximum exposure among your target audience with the minimum outlay.